aiidateam/aiida-core/docs/source/howto/installation.rst

             psql -h <db_hostname> -p <db_port> - U <db_user> -d <db_name> -W < db.psql

+        where the parameters need to match with the corresponding AiiDA `config.json` profile entry.

         **File repository**

-        To restore the file repository, simply copy the directory that was backed up to the location indicated by the ``storage.config.repository_uri`` key returned by the ``verdi profile show`` command.
+        To restore the file repository, simply copy the directory that was backed up to the location indicated in AiiDA `config.json` (or the ``storage.config.repository_uri`` key returned by the ``verdi profile show`` command).
         Like the backing up process, we recommend using ``rsync`` for this:

         .. code-block:: console